L-Maddock/L-Maddock.github.io/index.md

 ## Research Focus

-My work is primarily focused on the application of policy, which combines methods in causal inference and machine learning to explain social and environmental phenomena:
+My primary fields of work are Public Economics, Environmental Economics, Urban Economics, and Econometrics.
+My research is primarily focused on the application of policy, where I attempt to use methods in causal inference and machine learning to explain social and environmental phenomena:

-- **Housing & Homelessness**: Federal grant funding, Tenant protection policies, and counting methods
+- **Housing & Homelessness**: Federal grant funding, tenant protection policies, and counting methods
 - **Environmental Economics**: Machine learning approaches to ecosystem service valuation
 - **Public Health**: Social impacts of sports betting legalization

-## Quick Facts

-- **PhD Completion**: Expected Spring 2026, Colorado State University
-- **Fields**: Public Economics, Environmental Economics, Urban Economics, Econometrics
-- **Methods**: Causal inference, machine learning, spatial analysis
-- **Work Experience**: USDA-APHIS National Wildlife Research Center, CSU Regional Economic Development Institute

----

 ## 📬 Get in Touch